Advisors - May 10, 2022

 So why not invest in a bond mutual fund?
 Mutual funds typically report their holdings monthly, or semi-annually.
 To boot, they typically have a holding period of at least 90 days, and can only be traded once a day after the markets close.

 While bond ETFs provide many advantages, they’re not perfect.
-Like all fixed income products, by investing in bond ETFs your clients will be subject to interest rate risk, inflation risk, and credit risk.
+Like all fixed income products, investing in bond ETFs exposes your or your client to interest rate risk, inflation risk, and credit risk.

-However, bond funds are also subject to their lack of maturity — unlike Aunt Judy’s savings bond, there is no guarantee that the principal invested in a bond fund will be repaid in full.
+However, bond funds are also subject to their lack of maturity — unlike Aunt Judy’s savings bond you received years ago, there is no guarantee that the principal invested in a bond fund will be repaid in full.
 That being said, some firms have begun to offer ETFs with fixed maturity dates.
-Lastly, ETFs are passively managed; some mutual funds are actively managed, meaning fund managers can attempt to generate outperformance.
-However, actively managed funds are more expensive to own, hurting clients’ returns.
+Lastly, bond ETFs are passively managed; while actively managed funds are more expensive to own, hurting clients’ returns.

-Arguably the most important metric for any fixed income product—yield—gets a bit tricky when evaluating bond funds.
+Yield, which is arguably the most important metric for any fixed-income product, gets a bit tricky to nail down when evaluating bond funds.
 Three common yield figures you’ll see for every bond fund are the 30-Day SEC Yield, the Yield to Maturity (YTM), and the Distribution Yield.

 30-Day SEC Yield: also referred to as “standardized yield”, it uses the fund’s last 30 days of interest to approximate the rate an investor may receive in the coming 12 months, after deducting expenses.
 Aptly named, it was developed by the SEC to allow for fairer comparisons of bond funds.